rcman/SDL2_random/SuperPlat1/README.txt

-A simple platform attempt with SDL2.
+A simple platform with ladders attempt with SDL2.
 It's compiled with scons on Linux